-Use an eyelash regrowth serum
+Use an eyelash regrowth serum.

-The MDhair Advanced Eyelash Serum was specially formulated with potent active peptides and apple stem cells to stimulate follicles and extend the hair growth phase.
+The MDhair Advanced Eyelash Serum was formulated with potent active peptides and apple stem cells to stimulate follicles and extend the hair growth phase.
 It can be used on the eyebrows as well.

-Take oral hair regrowth supplements
+Take oral hair regrowth supplements.

 Taking a hair regrowth oral supplement that includes iron can be helpful.
 If you eat red meat fewer than two times or less per week, you may need to take an oral supplement containing iron.
-The optimal hair care oral supplements contain iron, the correct amounts of Vitamin D, zinc, selenium, and biotin.
+The optimal hair care oral supplements contain iron and the correct amounts of Vitamin D, zinc, selenium, and biotin.
 An excellent example of hair regrowth oral treatment is the MDhair Restore Supplements.
 These supplements contain the optimal amounts of biotin, Vitamin C, Vitamin E, Vitamin B6, Vitamin B12, Pantothenic Acid (Vitamin B5), iron, iodine, magnesium, zinc, selenium, manganese, and chromium to support thicker, stronger, healthier hair on the scalp and the eyebrows.